Mobility-Data-Space/mds-logging-house-client/CODE_OF_CONDUCT.md

-# Code of Conduct - mds-ap3
+# Code of Conduct - mds-logging-house-client

 ## Our Pledge